PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-AdditionalTelemetry.md

 Privacy concerns including GDPR regulations are a major consideration of this RFC.
 We underwent a privacy review before drafting this RFC to ensure that we are respecting the privacy of all users.
-The System GUID will be stored in $PSHome so that the user can provide it and have their data deleted at anytime.
+The User GUID will be stored in $PSHome so that the user can provide it and have their data deleted at anytime.
 Performance impact is also a major consideration of these changes, and the metrics chosen are designed to have as nominal an impact on end user experience as possible.

+We considered collecting the module/function/cmdlet usage from only modules that are downloaded by the PowerShell Gallery.
+The reason we did not chose to propose this is because of the large cost (in terms of performance, data collection, and data management) compared with the relatively smaller benefit of actionable questions we could answer with the information.

+We also considered automatically collecting a count of fully qualified error ids.
+The reason we decided against this was because of the potential performance impact and high cost.

 [Microsoft Privacy Policy](https://privacy.microsoft.com/en-US/privacystatement)